rpiecyk/bitnami-docker-keycloak/README.md

 The Bitnami Keycloak container can activate different set of statistics (database, jgroups and http) by setting the environment variable `KEYCLOAK_ENABLE_STATISTICS=true`.

+### Running Keycloak with auto-build

+In case you want to trigger build on each config change use following environment variable:

+- `AUTO_BUILD`: Enable auto-build when running `kc.sh`.
+Default: **false**.

 #### Full configuration

 The image looks for configuration files in the `/bitnami/keycloak/configuration/` directory, this directory can be changed by setting the KEYCLOAK_MOUNTED_CONF_DIR environment variable.